-- 1. The court executive officer or his or her designee shall be the primary point of contact for all auditors examining the operations and records of the court. - 2.
-The trial court shall cooperate fully with the auditors' requests for information.
-Auditors shall be provided access to trial court records, files, policies, procedures, computer systems, and personnel for the purpose of gathering information that is within the nature and scope of their audit assignments. - 3.
-The trial court shall not withhold relevant information, misrepresent any fact or mislead auditors.
+- 2. The trial court must cooperate fully with the auditors' requests for information.
+Auditors must be provided access to trial court records, files, policies, procedures, computer systems, and personnel for the purpose of gathering information that is within the nature and scope of their audit assignments. - 3.
+The trial court must not withhold relevant information, misrepresent any fact or mislead auditors.